 Backing accidents are the most common type of accident in the trucking industry.
 They happen at truck stops, at the shipping or receiving center, or just about anywhere a truck needs to back up.

 While I don’t have the statistics, I suspect the majority of damage to RVs occurs during the backing process as well.
-The fact that many RVers won’t even consider a RV park without pull through spaces supports my suspicion that many RVers are not comfortable backing up their RV or have had a bad experience in the past.
+The fact that many RVers won’t even consider an RV park without pull-through spaces supports my suspicion that many RVers are not comfortable backing up their RV or have had a bad experience in the past.

 So let’s take a page out of the trucking industries playbook and apply it to the RV lifestyle.

 - Always “Get Out And Look”, even if you’re a veteran RVer and have never had a backing mishap.

 - Use a spotter whenever possible.
 Most of us aren’t solo RVers and have a traveling companion to serve as a spotter.

 - Make sure your mirrors are clean and properly adjusted to see where you are backing and to keep an eye on your spotter.